 Other factors adding to price hikes include the nation’s rising inflation, making the cost of almost everything more expensive.
 The supply chain shortage is also adding to potential delays in new construction.

 “Some may call it price gouging.
-Some would call it a free market,” said Wegbreit.
-“It’s not necessarily a fair market… I would be very surprised if landlords are incurring a 20, 30, 40 percent increase in cost.
+Some would call it a free market,” Wegbreit said.
+“It’s not necessarily a fair market. … I would be very surprised if landlords are incurring a 20, 30, 40 percent increase in cost.
 I mean, the biggest cost for a landlord is their mortgage, and that’s a fixed cost.”

 Could these increases legally be considered price gouging?